weichen219/Course-code/README.md

 Course name : Production Scheduling

-Using Simulated Annealing algorithm to sovle mean flow time of single machine scheduling problem in matlab
+Using Simulated Annealing algorithm to sovle mean flow time of single machine scheduling problem in python